How to Create a New Page on WordPress

 You don’t get a comment option on a pageUsers can comment on a post

-Now you know the differences between pages and posts, let’s see how you can add a new page in WordPress.
+Hope you’ve got an idea of the differences between pages and posts.
+Let’s now explore how to add a new page in WordPress.

 How to Add a New Page in WordPress